eosnetworkfoundation/docs/docs/80_tutorials/40_eosio_token.md

 ## Concepts

-This section introduces basic concepts related to tokens and coins and how they specifically relate to the Antelope platform.
+This section introduces basic concepts related to tokens and coins and how they specifically relate to the Antelope framework.

 ### Token